Quickstart

 describe_capabilitiesThe caller’s own view: tools, sources, and limits for the authenticated tier.

-search_guidanceAgency guidance from regulators, alongside the statute — part of the legal evidence layer, paid tiers.
+search_guidanceAgency guidance from regulators, alongside the statute — part of the legal evidence layer, Premium and above.

 excerpt — run describe_capabilities for the live listing